macloo/100-days-of-code/log.md

 **Links to work:**
 -->

+## Day 5: 5 Jan 2017

+**Today’s progress:** Started the [FCC “Random Quote Machine” project](https://www.freecodecamp.com/challenges/build-a-random-quote-machine).
+It's been so long since I did the exercises in the “JSON APIs and Ajax” section of FCC, I had to go back and look at what I did.
+They show you just what you need for this project.
+Worked on this project for about an hour and a half.

+**Thoughts:** I was feeling tired of Bootstrap, so for this project I went with vanilla HTML5 and CSS.
+I would like to create my own JSON file of selected quotes, but it seems like that might be a poor use of time, as it is not coding per se.
+Maybe later.

+**Learned today:** Can use [Twitter code](https://publish.twitter.com/#) for the tweet button.
+Found an API for an existing quotations site and will use that when I get to the Ajax part (tomorrow, I hope).

+**Links to work:** [Random Quote Generator](http://codepen.io/macloo/full/xgbyjB/), a Free Code Camp project.

 ## Day 4: 4 Jan 2017

 **Today’s progress:** Finished the FCC “Build a Personal Portfolio Webpage” project!
 I decided to use Bootstrap's column styles to create a flexible grid for thumbnails that link to my work.
 I used [this file](https://github.com/macloo/learning-bootstrap/blob/master/grid_example_enhanced.html) that I made last year when learning Bootstrap for the first time and modified the grid code to work with 400-pixel-wide site thumbnails with captions.